kubecost/docs/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 ## Managing anomalies

 Selecting an anomaly will open the Cloud Cost Explorer with a filter for that specific service, allowing you to observe more cost metrics for that service.

+You can edit the window of time of detected anomalies by selecting the date range picker in the top right of the page (default *Last 7 days*).